The 5 cocktails every gentleman should know how to make

 3. Add ice and stir until chilled (20 seconds)

-4. Strain into at the chilled cocktail glass
+4. Strain into the chilled cocktail glass

 5. Serve with orange peel and a maraschino cherry